googleapis/api-common-java/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a report to help us improve

 ---
+This library has moved to [gapic-generator-java/api-common-java](https://github.com/googleapis/gapic-generator-java/tree/main/api-common-java) This repository will be archived in the future.

 Thanks for stopping by to let us know something could be better!